 At this time, in Summer 1, the time required to be on campus is generally June and the first few days in July.
 The Summer 2 schedule includes one day a week on campus during June and July.

-The program is 30 semester hours and may be completed in four semesters if the graduate student has successfully completed all coursework and has completed the required 700 hours of practicum.
+The program is 30 semester hours and must be completed in four semesters when the graduate student has successfully completed all coursework and the required 700 hours of practicum.